Updated: Jul 13

 Why do some people go gray earlier than others?

-Environmental and genetic factors are at play in the premature graying of the hair in some people more than others.
+Environmental and genetic factors are at play in some people's premature graying of the hair more than others.
 Stress, lifestyle factors such as smoking and UV exposure, nutritional deficiencies, genetics, and even some medications can trigger this process earlier.
+The conditions associated with premature graying of the hair include:

 Can you stop premature graying?